A Government Shutdown Survival Kit for Your Wallet

 “Government shutdown.”

 For military families, those two words aren’t just part of the news cycle or debates on Capitol Hill.
-They represent the impending threat of delayed paychecks, sleepless nights, and the uncertainty of paying bills next week.
+They represent the impending threat of delayed paychecks, sleepless nights, and the uncertainty of paying bills.
 If any of those thoughts have crossed your mind, you’re not alone.

-The deadline of November 17th is right around the corner, so here are a few shutdown survival steps you can take to brace for the potential impact to your wallet.
+The upcoming deadlines of March 8th and March 22nd are right around the corner, with the latter potentially impacting military pay.
+However, the first of the two deadlines may impact some military families since it could mean interruptions to the federal government’s WIC and SNAP programs.
+With all this in mind, here are a few shutdown survival steps you can take to brace for the potential impact to your wallet.

 1. Check with your financial institution.